Trademanza/Trademanza-WebPages/docs/_posts/2020-06-08-tradingbelljune8.md

 We expect Nifty to open gap up breaking both the resistances at 10250 levels.
 Then, we expect Nifty to test 10190 and 10360 levels

-Sectors to watch: SBIN posted excellent numbers but the news came in the trading hours and stil in buy, titan to have results today, a new investment in Jio from Abu Dhabi Investment Authority
+Sectors to watch: SBIN posted excellent numbers but the news came in the trading hours and stil in buy, titan to have results today, a new investment in Jio from Abu Dhabi Investment Authority, LnT posted brilliant numbers